Dr Rosie Freedman - CertSocSci, Adv. Hyp. Cert, BSc (Hons), MSc (Dist.) (City Lond), DPsych (City Lond), CPsychol.

 Owner of Psychological Therapy in Practice

-I first became interested in psychology in my mid to late teenage years, but it was after some years of community care work and being an actress and marketing manager for a semi-professional theatre company, before I pursued my training in the discipline.
-Through my work in the NHS in areas of nursing, laboratory work, phlebotomy, and a role where I provided clinical support to doctors on hospital wards, including Accident & Emergency, by providing daily phlebotomy, cannulation, ECG's, and assisting with various medical procedures; I realised that I had a keen interest in medicine as well as psychology.
+From 1999-2006 I worked at Dorset County NHS Foundation Trust, in areas of nursing, laboratory work, phlebotomy, and a role where I provided clinical support to doctors on hospital wards, including Accident & Emergency, by providing daily phlebotomy, cannulation, ECG's, and assisting with various medical procedures, it was whilst working there that I realised that I had a keen interest in medicine as well as psychology.
 I heard about the speciality of health psychology while studying for my BSc in Psychology, and felt this was an ideal avenue to follow, as it encompassed medical/long-term health conditions and a psychological approach to helping people who were experiencing them.

-Since 2006, I have also had experience working therapeutically in the charitable sector in paid and voluntary work, and over the last 10 years have helped service users with a range of mental and physical health issues, such as: depression, anxiety, paranoid schizophrenia, bi-polar, recovery from drug addiction, and acquired brain injury.
+Since 2006 I have had experience working therapeutically in the charitable sector in paid and voluntary work, and over the last 14 years have helped service users with a range of mental and physical health issues, such as: depression, anxiety, paranoid schizophrenia, bi-polar, recovery from drug addiction, and acquired brain injury.